 They'll list off 1000 ingredients so you think it's comprehensive.
 They’re not doing any one of those things right.

 The truth is they don't care.
 They want to be able to say the product has these targeted ingredients in it, because that's what the consumers want.
 The companies and consumers want the lowest costs, so the manufacturer will gladly cut corners on suppliers and they'll use whatever raw material is cheapest.

 And that's what these products are.
 Monsters.
 They're a hodgepodge of ingredients that make us feel good.
 Not because of the ingredients or effect of the supplement, but they make us mentally feel good.
 Like we're doing all we can.

-As I discussed in my webinar, the blame here is 3 sided.
+The blame here is 3 sided.
 Manufacturers for not having any integrity.
 The "experts" telling people to use these products without taking more than a minute to determine if these products are actually worth the recommendation.
 And, some onus falls to us, consumers.
 They can do this because we give them too much of our trust.
 We must be informed.
 We must be aware of what we are really getting.

 For anyone to live their best life at any age, it takes a combination of healthy lifestyle choices, natural products, and traditional medical expertise.
 It takes work; our best choices should be made a majority of the time.
 "No one's perfect" is a sentiment that bears repeating in the age of social media where everyone's curated story gives the perception of this.